 Job description:

 Methods for improving groundwater recharge in a complex and large aquifer system are in the focus of this project.
 The main goal is to gain a better understanding of transport processes, particularly with regard to future challenges posed by climate change.
-This will provide a basis for a better management and protection of this valuable but sensitive karst groundwater resource.
+This will provide a basis for a better management and protection of the valuable but sensitive karst groundwater resource.

 The focus of this work is on the quantitative interpretation of the spatial and temporal dynamics of discharge and selected water constituents.
 An essential part of the work will be the interpretation of time series from the various measuring points.
-There is the possibility of completing a PhD.
 In addition to your research activities, you will also be involved in teaching and supervising bachelor's and master's students.

 Requirements: